Did a Police Officer Use More Force Than the Situation Required?

 - Allowing a police dog to bite someone who has already surrendered

 Excessive force during a stop or arrest can happen to anyone.
-It disproportionately impacts communities of color in New York City — and it often occurs alongside related violations like wrongful arrest or police misconduct that compound the harm.
+It disproportionately impacts communities of color — and it often occurs alongside related violations like wrongful arrest or police misconduct that compound the harm.

-The standard changes depending on the person’s status at the time of the encounter.
+The legal basis for excessive force claims changes depending on the person’s status at the time of the encounter.
 Free citizens being stopped or arrested are protected by the Fourth Amendment.
-Pretrial detainees are protected by the Fourteenth Amendment’s objective reasonableness standard under Kingsley v.
+Pretrial detainees are protected by the Fourteenth Amendment due process clause’s objective reasonableness standard under Kingsley v.
 Hendrickson (2015).
 Convicted prisoners fall under the Eighth Amendment’s prohibition on cruel and unusual punishment, which requires showing the force was used “maliciously and sadistically.”

-What Are Your Rights Under New York Law?
+What Are Your Rights Under Federal and State Law?

 How the Federal Civil Rights Law (Section 1983) Protects You

 The primary vehicle for most excessive force claims is 42 U.S.C. § 1983, the federal civil rights statute that allows individuals to sue government actors for constitutional violations.
-To bring a successful § 1983 excessive force claim in New York, you generally need to show:
+To bring a successful § 1983 excessive force claim, you generally need to show:

 - The officer was acting under color of state law (i.e., acting in their capacity as a police officer)